FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R13

-Now why exactly is a repo?
-A repo/repository is a folder with all your files and a store of all the changes that were made to it.
+Now, what exactly is a repo?
+A repo/repository is a folder with contains all the files and information on all the changes that were made to it.
 To save disk space, hg doesn't save all files, but only saves only a series of changes made to the files.

 ..
 L13